dart-lang/site-www/src/_guides/language/effective-dart/design.md

 [fn syntax]: #prefer-inline-function-types-over-typedefs

-One exception to this guideline is if you want a type that represents the union of multiple different function types.
+**Exception:** Sometimes, you want a type that represents the union of multiple different function types.
 For example, you may accept a function that takes one parameter or a function that takes two.
-Since we don't have union types, there's no way to precisely type that and you'd normally have to use `dynamic`. `Function` is at least a little more helpful than that:
+Since we don't have union types, there's no way to precisely type that and you'd normally have to use `dynamic`.
+`Function` is at least a little more helpful than that:

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/design_good.dart (function-arity)" replace="/(void )?Function(\(.*?\))?/[!$&!]/g"?>